jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 1. At the start of each person's day, they logged into the shared Gmail account via an incognito window[^2] and added their name as a a label to all tickets that came in over night.
-As new tickets came in, they'd need to be labeled as well until the end of the shift.[^3]
+As new tickets came in, they'd need to be labeled as well.

 2. Emails were answered one at a time with the help of an array of canned responses.
 Unfortunately, canned responses have a habit of